 Applicants of the Brave of Heart Scholarship must:

-Child is defined as a biological, step- or legally adopted child who is age 26 and under as of the application deadline date.
-The child must be living in the frontline healthcare worker’s household or primarily supported by the frontline healthcare worker; if the child is enrolled in a graduate school program, they may be financially independent.
+Child is defined as a biological, step- or legally adopted child who is age 26* and under as of the application deadline date.
+The child must be living in the frontline healthcare worker’s household or primarily supported by the frontline healthcare worker.
+If the child is enrolled in a graduate school program, they must be age 26 and under and may be financially dependent or independent to be eligible.

 Frontline healthcare worker is defined as a person who lived in the United States at the time of death and worked or volunteered in or for a licensed hospital, medical center or clinic, nursing home, medical transport vehicle, triage center, or other licensed medical facility, provider, or setting, or who worked or volunteered as an emergency medical technician, ambulance technician or paramedic.
 The individual must have had the possibility of exposure to patients with COVID-19 while working or volunteering.